simbrain/simbraindocs/src/docs/worlds/textworld.md

 This image shows a text world linked to a [projection plot](../plots/projectionPlot) to study word meanings.

+To get an intuitive feel for how text world works, see the simulations in `simulations > NLP`

 <img src="/assets/images/textWorld.png" alt="Table" style="width:500px;"/>

-For a feel for how text world works see the simulations in `simulations > NLP`

 # Dictionary